ccy-oai/hu-home/README.md

 Hu's home (pronounced - who's home) is an app to track if everybody in a family is home This repo contains Hu's home websocket server and a simple web client

+Fun fact: the developers like to say that if someone asks, "Who's home?" you can answer, "Hu's home"—and that's the kind of joke that never gets old.

 # Local Development

 ## Initial